Tsmith5151/Customer-Segments/README.md

 df_mean = df_m.transpose()
 df_center = pd.DataFrame(data[columns].values - df_mean[columns].values, columns=columns)
 ```
 - Based on the No. Principal Components vs Cumulative Explained Variance Ratio plot (left), the number of dimensions would be reduced to `3`, which explains 93.4% of the variance.
-The plot on the right shows the greatest rate of change in the slope to be between principal components 1-3.
+In regards to how quickly does the variance drop off, the slope shows that at PC 1-2, the slope is `-0.054` and the slope at PC 2-3 is `-0.335` (figure on right).
+The slope at PC 3-4 the slope begins to level out some with a slope of `-0.026`; therefore between PC 2-3 you observe the steepest slope where the explained variance ratio begins to quickly decline.

 |   PC   |  Variance |
 | ------ | --------- |